jraq/input-search-assignment/README.md

 General Info:
 ===================

+I created

 All react files are under src.
 The two components I added are the Input Search and Input Search Item.
 The search item handles the click event for the search and the input search handle the key press events for the search.
 I used crate-react-app for the initial project creation.
 It created the App files in src.
 I modified the App.css and added my own css.

-You can use these commands from the root folder to run the application:
+I also modified the App.js to add the input search.

+Running the application:
+1. cd to input-search-assignment root folder
-1. npm run start
+2. npm run start
-2. Open http://localhost:3000 in a browser
+3. Open http://localhost:3000 in a browser

 Problem assignment:
 ===================